Antonín Dvořák: Early life

 Dvořák took organ, piano, and violin lessons from his German-language teacher Antonín Liehmann.
 Liehmann also taught the young boy music theory and introduced him to the composers of the time; Dvořák had much regard for Liehmann despite his teacher's violent temper.
 Liehmann was the church organist in Zlonice and sometimes let Antonín play the organ at services.
 Dvořák took further organ and music theory lessons at Česká Kamenice with Franz Hanke, who encouraged his musical talents even further and was more sympathetic.
-At the age of 16, through the urging of Liehmann and Zdenĕk, František allowed his son to become a musician, on the condition that the boy should work toward a career as an organist.
-After leaving for Prague in September 1857, Dvořák entered the city's Organ School, studying singing with Josef Zvonař, theory with František Blažek, and organ with Joseph Foerster.
+At the age of 16, at the urging of Liehmann and Zdenĕk, František allowed his son to become a musician, on the condition that the boy should work toward a career as an organist.
+After leaving for Prague in September 1857, Dvořák entered the city's Prague Organ School, studying singing with Josef Zvonař, theory with František Blažek, and organ with Joseph Foerster.
 The latter was not only a professor at the Prague Conservatory, but also a composer for the organ; his son Josef Bohuslav Foerster became a better known composer.
 Dvořák also took an additional language course to improve his German and worked as an "extra" violist in numerous bands and orchestras, including the orchestra of the St. Cecilia Society.
 Dvořák graduated from the Organ School in 1859, ranking second in his class.
 He applied unsuccessfully for a position as an organist at Prague St. Henry's Church, but remained undaunted in pursuing a musical career.

 In 1858, he joined Karel Komzák's orchestra, with whom he performed in Prague's restaurants and at balls.
 The high professional level of the ensemble attracted the attention of Jan Nepomuk Maýr, who engaged the whole orchestra in the Bohemian Provisional Theatre Orchestra.
 Dvořák played viola in the orchestra beginning in 1862.
 Dvořák could hardly afford concert tickets, and playing in the orchestra gave him a chance to hear music, mainly operas.
 In July 1863, Dvořák played in a program devoted to the German composer Richard Wagner, who conducted the orchestra.
 Dvořák had had "unbounded admiration" for Wagner since 1857.
-In 1862, Dvořák had begun composing his first string quartet.
-In 1864, Dvořák agreed to share the rent of a flat located in Prague's Žižkov district with five other people, who also included violinist Mořic Anger and Karel Čech, who later became a singer.
+In 1862, Dvořák began composing his first string quartet.
+In 1864, Dvořák agreed to share the rent of a flat located in Prague's Žižkov district with five other people, including violinist Mořic Anger and Karel Čech, who later became a singer.
 In 1866, Maýr was replaced as chief conductor by Bedřich Smetana.
 Dvořák was making about $7.50 a month.
 The constant need to supplement his income pushed him to give piano lessons.